 Good for mental health

-Having a hobby or an outlet to relieve stress is good for a budding medic, to prevent burnout and to stop being overwhelmed with the demands of being a doctor.
-Many students burnout in medical school, and admission tutors want to see a student that can strike a balance between work and play to avoid similar situations.
+Having a hobby or an outlet to relieve stress is good for a budding medic, to prevent burnout and to stop being overwhelmed with the demands of studying to become a doctor.
+Many students burn out in medical school, and admissions tutors want to see a student who can strike a balance between work and play to avoid a similar situation.

-For example, being able to get good grades alongside earning music awards and playing in an orchestra is admirable because it demonstrates that the student is efficient with their time.
+Being able to get good grades alongside, for example, earning music awards and playing in an orchestra is admirable because it demonstrates that the student is efficient with their time.

 What sort of extra-curricular activities can I do?

-Sports: Team sports such as rugby, football, netball, hockey etc. demonstrates commitment as well as being a teamplayer.
-Having an achievement (i.e. playing in a school team, been the captain) is better than just having an interest in the sport, or kicking football for fun with friends.
+- Sport: team sports such as rugby, football, netball or hockey demonstrate commitment as well as showing that you are a team player.
+Achievement (i.e. playing in a school team, having been the captain) is better than just having an interest in the sport, or kicking a football for fun with friends.

-Music: Being a part of an orchestra or a band is better than an individual player as it also demonstrates the ability to work in a team.
+- Music: being a part of an orchestra or a band is better than being an individual player as it also demonstrates the ability to work in a team.
 Completing grades in musical studies demonstrates a structured approach to progression.

-Community: Working in a care home, volunteering with homeless people, charity fundraising etc.
+- Community: this can include working in a care home, volunteering with homeless people or taking part in charity fundraising.

 Pitfalls of doing extra-curricular activities

-Time consuming: Spending too much time on this may be detrimental to your academic grades.
-Your hobbies and extracurricular activities are a supplement for a reason, and should not be your main focus.
+- Time consuming: spending too much time away from studies may be detrimental to your academic grades.
+Your hobbies and extra-curricular activities are a supplement for a reason, and should not be your main focus.

-Doing it for the sake of it: You should demonstrate commitment, and enthusiasm and this will be noted in your interview.
-It’s no point turning up to your piano lesson just because you paid for the lessons for the benefit of the UCAS application form.
-This lack of conviction will show, as you will only demonstrate a superficial knowledge of the process or activity involved when probed during the interview itself.
+- Doing it for the sake of it: you should demonstrate commitment and enthusiasm, and this will be noted in your interview.
+There is no point turning up to your piano lesson just because you paid for the lessons for the benefit of the UCAS application form.
+This lack of conviction will show during the interview, as, when probed, you will only demonstrate a superficial knowledge of the process or activity involved.